-- You might be here a while, so find a spot, and get comfortable.
+- You may be recording for over an hour, so get comfortable.
 Bring a good book, or catch up on Facebook and Instagram on your mobile phone

 - “Quiet on the set!”
 Just kidding…

-- GoPro doesn’t record audio during a time-lapse.
+- GoPro cameras don’t record audio during a time-lapse.
 So you can chat away while your camera does its thing

 There’s three ways to switch your GoPro into time-lapse mode:

-- Tap the power button to toggle between modes
+- Tap the power button to change modes

 - Tap the menu options on the back screen